A SoftwareSuggest Review

 The Need for Programming

-As Docmosis requires a programmer for selecting the data, it has programming tied to every template.
-This makes the document generation process even more difficult.
+As Docmosis requires a programmer for selecting the data, which can make the document generation process difficult.
 What a programmer then needs to do is determine the structure of data that will be passed to Docmosis.

 This isn't that troublesome for templates sharing the same data, but if templates use varying data, it gets complicated way beyond your imagination.
 Your programmer has to write code for each building every different data and then tie it to the template.
 Well, the process doesn't end here.
 It goes to pushing the code changes through QA and staging it to make them live.
 So, what does this mean?
 Simple, you need a programmer for every template you design.
 So, if you are someone like me who lacks programming skills, Docmosis is not something you can operate on your own.